susanyang17/doc/tutorial/editor.md

 toc: false
 ---

-#Online Editor
+# Online Editor
-First we talk about displaying a Keikai spreadsheet in your browser.
+First we talk about displaying a Keikai spreadsheet in your browser for viewing and editing.

 Keikai is based on [ZK UI framework](http://www.zkoss.org), and it provide [a powerful, XML format UI language](https://www.zkoss.org/wiki/ZK_Developer%27s_Reference/UI_Composing/ZUML).
 You can easily create a Keikai spreadsheet by the `spreadsheet` XML tag.
 This can be done by specifying:

 **editor.zul**